Goaliver/Goaliver/README.md

 # Who am I
 I'm a (not so) young coding enthusiast with a background in QA testing (and economics in a previous life).

-I recently decided to take my spaceship acroos the universe to unveil the secret of that old branch of magic called programming, as I have been told that it can help me to bring my ideas to life.
+I recently decided to take my spaceship across the universe to unveil the secret of that old branch of magic called programming, as I have been told that it can help me to bring my ideas to life.
+I recently discovered a passion toward

 # What will you find here?
 Mostly:
-- Basic code exercice
+- Basic code exercices
 - Game developpement experimentations
 - A little bit of Web dev
 - But mostly things about video games because i want to try a few thing out...